tigera-solutions/cc-eks-egress-gw/README.md

       kubectl exec -it netshoot-default -- /bin/bash
       ```

-      User `netcat` to create a connection to the test host, on the port 7777.
+      Use `netcat` to create a connection to the test host, on the port 7777.

       ```bash
       nc -zv $HOSTPVTIPADDR 7777